paulskirk53/Observatory-wiki/Diaries/Fault & Problem log.md

 **16-4-2025**
 A clear night PA looks good as a 30 sec main cam image showed nice round stars.
 Remote management worked, I plate solved from home, but the Lodestar failed to download images - an error was posted by PHD2 - see the snip on NUC desktop.
 End of observing session.
 The other irritting probelm is that when platesolving using control panel in SGP, SGP complains that binning is incorrect (!) and scraps the values of scale factor, so I have to enter the FL and pixel size for the main Camera again and click the calc button to get the scale - which is the same as it was before of course.
 See NUC desktop for snip of error.
+See [[Todo]] for actions related to this post.

 **3-4-2025**